aspose-tex/Aspose.TeX-Documentation/net/developer-guide/advanced-features/latex-figure-rendering/_index.md

 ## **How to render a LaTeX figure to SVG**

-In much the same way, we can render a LaTeX figure to SVG format.
+In much the same way, we can render a LaTeX figure in SVG format.

 {{< gist "aspose-com-gists" "76c7e5770ac8b3f6d409f6ec60f02030" "Aspose.TeX.Examples-Features-SvgLaTeXFigureRendering.cs" >}}

 The differences are:
  * We use [SvgFigureRendererOptions](https://reference.aspose.com/tex/net/aspose.tex.features/svgfigurerendereroptions/) class instead of [PngFigureRendererOptions](https://reference.aspose.com/tex/net/aspose.tex.features/pngfigurerendereroptions/).
- * We don't specify resolution.
+ * We don't specify the resolution.
  * We use [SvgFigureRenderer](https://reference.aspose.com/tex/net/aspose.tex.features/svgfigurerenderer/) class instead of [PngFigureRenderer](https://reference.aspose.com/tex/net/aspose.tex.features/pngfigurerenderer/).

 Here is the result: